This method is mainly tried if less invasive or expensive options have failed or are unlikely to work.

-In vitro fertilization does not seem to confer any risk with respect to cognitive development, school performance, social functioning and behavior.
+In vitro fertilization does not seem to confer any risk concerning cognitive development, school performance, social functioning, and behavior.

 In addition, it is known that babies with in vitro fertilization are as attached to their parents as those who were conceived naturally, and adolescents with in vitro fertilization are as well adjusted as those who have been conceived naturally.

-However, it is not known whether these possible associations are caused by the in vitro fertilization procedure itself, by the adverse obstetric results associated with in vitro fertilization, by the genetic origin of the children or by still unknown causes associated with the in vitro fertilization.
+However, it is not known whether these possible associations are caused by the in vitro fertilization procedure itself, by the adverse obstetric results associated with in vitro fertilization, by the genetic origin of the children, or by still unknown causes related to the in vitro fertilization.

-In vitro fertilization, including intracytoplasmic sperm injection, is associated with an increased risk of impression disorders (including Prader-Willi syndrome and Angelman syndrome), with a odds ratio of 3.7 (range of 95% confidence: 1.4 to 9.7).
+In vitro fertilization, including intracytoplasmic sperm injection, is associated with an increased risk of impression disorders (including Prader-Willi syndrome and Angelman syndrome), with an odds ratio of 3.7 (95% confidence: 1.4 to 9.7).

-It is believed that an incidence of cerebral palsy related to in vitro fertilization and delayed neurological development is related to the confounding factors of prematurity and low birth weight.
+It is believed that an incidence of cerebral palsy related to in vitro fertilization and delayed neurological development is associated with the confounding factors of prematurity and low birth weight.

 Similarly, it is believed that an incidence of autism and attention deficit disorder associated with in vitro fertilization is related to confounding factors of maternal and obstetric factors.

 In general, in vitro fertilization does not cause an increased risk of childhood cancer.
-Studies have shown a decrease in the risk of certain cancers and a higher risk of others, including hepatoblastoma and retinoblastoma rhabdomyosarcoma.
+Studies have shown a decrease in certain cancers and a higher risk of others, including hepatoblastoma and retinoblastoma rhabdomyosarcoma.

-Theoretically, in vitro fertilization could be done by collecting the contents of the fallopian tubes or the uterus of a woman after natural ovulation, mixing it with sperm and reinserting the fertilized ovules into the uterus.
+Theoretically, in vitro fertilization could be done by collecting the contents of the fallopian tubes or the uterus of a woman after natural ovulation, mixing them with sperm, and reinserting the fertilized ovules into the uterus.

-However, without additional techniques, the chances of pregnancy would be extremely small.
+However, without additional techniques, the chances of pregnancy would be minimal.

 Ovarian hyperstimulation is the stimulation to induce the development of multiple follicles of the ovaries.
-It should begin with the prediction of response, for example, age, antral follicle count and anti-Müllerian hormone level.
+It should begin with predicting response, for example, age, antral follicle count, and anti-Müllerian hormone level.

 The resulting prediction of, p.
 The poor or hyper response to ovarian hyperstimulation determines the protocol and dose for ovarian hyperstimulation.

-Ovarian hyperstimulation also includes the suppression of spontaneous ovulation, for which there are two main methods available: the use of a gonadotropin-releasing hormone agonist protocol (usually longer) or a gonadotropin-releasing hormone antagonist protocol ( generally shorter).
+Ovarian hyperstimulation also includes the suppression of spontaneous ovulation.
+There are two main methods available: a gonadotropin-releasing hormone agonist protocol (usually longer) or a gonadotropin-releasing hormone antagonist protocol ( generally shorter).

-On the other hand, the gonadotropin-releasing hormone antagonist protocol has a lower risk of ovarian hyperstimulation syndrome (OHSS), which is a life-threatening complication.
+On the other hand, the gonadotropin-releasing hormone antagonist protocol has a lower risk of ovarian hyperstimulation syndrome (OHSS), a life-threatening complication.

-Such control frequently verifies the level of estradiol and, by gynecological ultrasonography, follicular growth.
-Generally, approximately 10 days of injections will be necessary.
+Such control frequently verifies the estradiol level and, by gynecological ultrasonography, follicular growth.
+Generally, approximately ten days of injections will be necessary.

 Natural in vitro fertilization